RossCradock/GOOOOOOOOOAL/README.md

 # GOOOOOOOOOAL
-An app that when shaken will shout "GOOOOOOOAL" the manner of a spainish commentator.
+An app that when shaken will shout "GOOOOOOOAL" the manner of a spanish commentator.